The representation of spacetime through time functions: The stable Lorentzian distance (manifold case)

+We see that $d$ is somewhat analogous to the notion of {\em metric/distance} known from topology, so we might say that the Lorentzian distance (which physically encodes proper time) is a {\em metric notion}.
+In the standard smooth Lorentzian framework function $d$ is lower semi-continuous, while it is continuous only under further conditions, such as global hyperbolicity.

+We refer the reader to \cite{hawking73,beem96,minguzzi18b} for the traditional description of spacetime via time-oriented Lorentzian manifolds.

+Let us take a first step into more abstract settings, so departing from general relativity.
 To address the metric aspects of spacetime, particularly proper time, it is natural, in any abstract approach to spacetime, to introduce a Lorentzian distance function \( d \).

 A key question arises: what properties should \( d \) satisfy in an abstract setting?
 To explore this, we first examine the behavior of \( d \) in low-regularity settings with weak causality assumptions, while still assuming the spacetime is a manifold.
 A useful reference is the theory of closed/proper Lorentz-Finsler spaces developed in \cite{minguzzi17}.
 In this framework, the causal cones are defined by an upper semi-continuous distribution \( x \mapsto C_x \subset T_xM \setminus 0 \) of closed, sharp, non-empty convex cones.
 These form a convex, sharp, closed subbundle of the slit tangent bundle, defining a so-called closed cone structure.
 The metric aspects are governed by a Finsler fundamental function \( F: C_x \to [0, \infty) \), which satisfies specific properties introduced via the {\em product trick}.
 This trick involves studying the spacetime \( M^\times = M \times \mathbb{R} \), defining a translationally invariant cone structure using \( F \), and imposing upper semi-continuity on this cone distribution.

 At each point \( P = (p, z) \) of \( M^\times \), the cone \( C_P^\downarrow \) is defined as a subset of \( T_pM \setminus 0 \times \mathbb{R} \) given by the hypograph of the function (with an alternative symmetrized version omitted here) \cite[Eq.\ (3.16)]{minguzzi17}: